egorsmkv/laravel-boilerplate-mariadb/README.md

 #### Database monitoring

-- Access `http://localhost:8081` to enter the pgweb;
+- Access `http://localhost:8081` to enter the adminer;
-- Access `http://localhost:9080` to enter the CockroachDB UI.

 #### Other